 Are Moving Costs Tax Deductible?

 Disclaimer: This is not financial advice.
-Please contact your accountant for the most up-to-date and correct taxation information.
+Please contact your accountant for the most up-to-date and correct taxation information or check the ATO website.

 Whether you are moving to a new home for employment, study, or a change, expenses involved will quickly add up.
 While it is a relatively simple task for a single person with few belongings, the move becomes more complicated when taking the entire family and accumulated possessions into consideration.
 Savings associated with the move are important.
 The complex Australian tax system isn’t geared to assist with relocation.
 Often leaving people with less ready cash than they had hoped for.
 So, are moving costs tax deductible?